Virginia Aquarium is a Hands-On, Heavenly Experience

 Group discounts are available for groups of 15 or more by calling (757) 385-0300.

-Last time I checked, Vacation Market had a Virginia Aquarium “Happy Hour” coupon on the bottom of its brochures.
+During the spring and summer, Vacation Market often has a Virginia Aquarium “Happy Hour” coupon on the bottom of its brochures.
 The coupon allows you to buy one ticket and get the second one at 50% off if purchased between Noon and 2 pm (good daily).

 Or, check out the Visitor guides— like the “Sunny Day Guide.”
 You'll find them at restaurants, hotels, and in stands along Atlantic Boulevard and Virginia Beach.
-They often have coupons good for $2 off a combo ticket, or $1 off exhibit admission.
+They often have coupons good for $2 off admission.

 New!
 Comments